Academy 1/72 F-104G Starfighter Plastic Model Kit

 The F-104 was an airplane that was incredibly difficult to pilot and "unforgiving" of mistakes.
 It has suffered many crashes - in the German aviation alone, 110 of the 238 F-104 planes were crashed!

-We have a 7-day return policy, which means you have 7 days after receiving your item to request a return.
+We have a 30-day return policy, which means you have 30 days after receiving your item to request a return.

 To be eligible for a return, your item must be in the same condition that you received it, unworn or unused, with tags, and in its original packaging.
 You’ll also need the receipt or proof of purchase.

-To start a return, you can contact us at roningameswoden@gmail.com.
-If your return is accepted, we’ll send you a return shipping label, as well as instructions on how and where to send your package.
+To start a return, you can contact us at contact@roningames.com.au.
+If your return is accepted, we’ll provide instructions on how and where to send your package, and will reimburse you for return shipping costs if the item is defective or faulty (though please follow our instructions with regard to return shipping).
 Items sent back to us without first requesting a return will not be accepted.

 You can always contact us for any return question at contact@roningames.com.au.